nasa/openmct/docs/src/guide/index.md

 ## Indicators Category

-An indicator is an element that should appear in the status area at the bottom of a running Open MCT Web client instance.
+An indicator is an element that should appear in the status area at the bottom of a running Open MCT client instance.

 ### Standard Indicators